WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 ### Changes to HTMLFencedFrameElement

 After a fenced frame element object is created, the embedder can call `addEventListener(‘fencedtreeclick’, callback)` on it to attach an event listener to the frame.
 The new listener can fire when a event with type `click` is fired in the embedded document’s DOM tree.
-In addition, the `onfencedtreeclick` property will be added to fenced frame elements to mirror other event listeners with this syntax.
+In addition, the `onfencedtreeclick` property will be added to `HTMLFencedFrameElement` to mirror other event listeners with this syntax.

-To start, the spec draft will only support `fencedtreeclick`, but given that this API relies on existing DOM event listener specification, it would be trivial to support other `fencedtree*` events in the future.
+To start, the spec will only support `fencedtreeclick`, but given that this API relies on existing DOM event listener specification, it would be trivial to support other `fencedtree*` events in the future.

 The `fencedtreeclick` event listener callback will receive an event object, but it will contain the minimal amount of information necessary to handle the event.
 Specifically, it will obey the following rules: